-We are on summer break: Shipping resumes September 24th.
-Buttercups available again this Fall.
+We are returning from summer break!
+Shipping resumes September 24th.

 You might have noticed that ALL of our chocolate has only one ingredient as the sweetener.
 Stevia.